-This topic contains 5 replies, has 2 voices, and was last updated by ridefaboard 3 months, 3 weeks ago.
+- This topic has 5 replies, 2 voices, and was last updated 3 days, 13 hours ago by Codyzue.

 There has been a lot written and said about hub- vs. belt driven skateboards – with which I don´t want to bore you.